jimtng/dscalarm-mqtt/README.md

 ```

 ## Updating The Stored Alarm Access Code

+Before updating Homie config, the DSC interface needs to be deactivated / stopped, because it interferes with writing the configuration file.
+To do this, publish an MQTT message to
+`dsc-active/set` `0`

+After setting the configuration, reactivate the DSC interface by publishing to `dsc-active/set` `1`

 To change/update your access code that's stored on the device once it's operational (i.e. connected to your MQTT server), publish to
 `homie/device-id/$implementation/config/set {"settings":{"access-code":"1234"}}`
 e.g.
 ```
+mosquitto_pub -t 'homie/device-id/alarm/maintenance/set' -m dsc-stop
 mosquitto_pub -t 'homie/device-id/$implementation/config/set' -m '{"settings":{"access-code":"1234"}}'
+mosquitto_pub -t 'homie/device-id/alarm/maintenance/set' -m dsc-start
 ```

+Note
+- The last step may be unnecessary because the ESP8266 seems to crash and restart, but the config gets updated.
+- You can update the wifi / mqtt connection details in the same manner